Vision – Our ideas for the future

 Welcome to BCAST

 BCAST is an academic research centre focusing on both fundamental and applied research on solidification of metallic materials.
 BCAST was first established in October 2002, and is now one of the world's strongest solidification research groups.
-At present, we have eight academics, 12 research fellows, 13 postgraduate research students supported by three technicians and three administrative staff.
+It comprises of a total of 56 members of staff from academics, research fellows, postgraduate research students, technicians and administrative staff.

-Our research activities span from fundamental research, technological development to industrial applications.
-Our research is well supported by EPSRC, TSB, EU and a network of industrial companies.
+Our research activities span from fundamental research, to technological developments to industrial applications.
+Our research is well supported by EPSRC, TSB, EU and a network of industrial companies including Constellium, JLR and Aeromet to list but a few.
 We also provide a unique collection of state-of-the-art facilities.

 We believe in academic excellence, technological innovation, sustainable development and mutually beneficial collaborations.
 We welcome friends worldwide to share our fundamental advance, technological development and practical know-how.

-We welcome any potential collaboration with academics and industrial companies.
+We welcome any potential collaborations with academics and industrial companies.
 If you have any enquiries, please do not hesitate to contact us.

 Professor of Metallurgy